 Fly out of Puerto Princesa and arrive in Cebu city.
 Grab some grub and check into your hotel.

-Cebu city is big, bustling and pretty grungy.
+Cebu city is big and bustling.
 We opted to spend minimal time in the cities and get back to island paradise.

 Explore the (random) massive assortment of huge shopping centers and indulge in a Starbucks drink (if you’re like me, you’re craving actual coffee after days of instant) before hopping on a bus that will take you south.
 Tell the bus driver to drop you off at Noordzee Hostel.